Follow me on Facebook and Twitter!

 As Alderman, Joe continues to look for community-based solutions to solve our biggest challenges.
 Joe has proven to be a strong and independent advocate for the people of the 1st Ward in the Chicago City Council.

-Joe lives in Wicker Park with his seven year old daughter, Ava, and in his spare time enjoys jogging the streets of Chicago’s greatest ward.
+Joe lives in Wicker Park with his thirteen year old daughter, Ava, and in his spare time enjoys jogging the streets of Chicago’s greatest ward.

 View 1st Ward – Boundary in a larger map